First off, don't make it personal, I'm not.

 And at the heart of the .NET platform for knowledge workers, business users, and consumers lies the new client operating system, Windows XP.

-next page talking about the platform and you read:
+Then you go a to the next page talking about the platform and you read:

 Quote: